netdisco/netdisco-docker/README.md

 ##  Rebuilding

-If you wish to build the images locally, use [this compose file](https://raw.githubusercontent.com/netdisco/netdisco-docker/refs/heads/master/compose.build.yaml).
-Note that it's not a mix-in:
+If you wish to build the images locally, use [this compose file](https://raw.githubusercontent.com/netdisco/netdisco-docker/refs/heads/master/compose.build.yaml) (it's not a mix-in):

     docker-compose -f compose.build.yaml build --no-cache